yunpengn/CS2103T/software_engineering_complete.md

 - Class diagrams that are used to model the problem domain are called conceptual class diagrams or OO domain models (OODMs).
 - OODMs do not contain solution-specific classes.
-- OODM notation is similar to class diagram notation but typically omit methods and navigability.
+- OODM notation is similar to class diagram notation but typically _omit methods and navigability_.

 Below is an example of conceptual class diagram for snake-and-ladder game: